-Applicants who have registered their organization with the IESO, seek to participate in the IESOadministered markets or programs and have received access to Online IESO can then authorize as a market, program participant, and/or service provider.
+Applicants that have filled out the Register an Organization form, executed the Participation Agreement and received access to Online IESO can then apply to become authorized as a market, program participant, and/or service provider.

 The Applicant Representative will need to log in to Online IESO and initiate the Manage Participation action.
 Once initiated, the Applicant Representative will receive a series of emails, which contain assigned submission tasks that must be completed in Online IESO.
-These include identifying the specific market participant, program participant, and/or service provider types for which the applicant is registering.
-Market Participant and Program Participant types are defined in Sections 2.2 and 2.3.
+These include identifying the specific market participant, program participant, and/or service provider types for which the Applicant is seeking to be issued an authorization.
+Market participant and Program Participant types are defined in Sections 2.2 and 2.3.
 Service Provider types are described in Section 2.4.2.